Penicillin-binding proteins: Antibiotics

 PBPs bind to β-lactam antibiotics because they are similar in chemical structure to the modular pieces that form the peptidoglycan.
-When they bind to penicillin, the β-lactam amide bond is ruptured to form a covalent bond with the catalytic serine residue at the PBPs active site.
+When they bind to penicillin, the β-lactam amide bond is ruptured to form a covalent bond with the catalytic serine residue at the PBPs' active site.
 This is an irreversible reaction and inactivates the enzyme.

 There has been a great deal of research into PBPs because of their role in antibiotics and resistance.
 Bacterial cell wall synthesis and the role of PBPs in its synthesis is a very good target for drugs of selective toxicity because the metabolic pathways and enzymes are unique to bacteria.
 Resistance to antibiotics has come about through overproduction of PBPs and formation of PBPs that have low affinity for penicillins (among other mechanisms such as lactamase production).
 These experiments change the structure of PBP by adding different amino acids into the protein, allowing for new discovery of how the drug interacts with the protein.
 Research on PBPs has led to the discovery of new semi-synthetic β-lactams, wherein altering the side-chains on the original penicillin molecule has increased the affinity of PBPs for penicillin, and, thus, increased effectiveness in bacteria with developing resistance.

 Presence of the protein penicillin binding protein 2A (PBP2A) is responsible for the antibiotic resistance seen in methicillin-resistant Staphylococcus aureus (MRSA).

 The β-lactam ring is a structure common to all β-lactam antibiotics.

+Structure of penicillin binding protein 3

+Penicillin binding protein 3 is important for bacteria wall synthesis and is a main target in β-lactam antibiotics.
+It is a two-domain protein containing a C-terminal transpeptidase linked to an extended N-terminal domain.
+This protein is similar to other class B PBP’s since it contains an α-helical subdomain or “head” domain towards the N-terminus.
+The N-terminal domain’s function is still not known but it is thought it serves to position the transpeptidase domain away from the inner membrane as part of a multienzyme complex involved in cell wall biosynthesis.

+Active site of penicillin binding protein 3 and a β-lactam (carbenicillin)

+The active site is located in a long cleft running parallel with the 3 strand across the lower part of the transpeptidase domain.
+When carbenicillin binds to penicillin binding protein 3, it forms an acyl-enzyme complex which means the β-lactam is chemically attached to PBP3.
+The β-lactams are covalently bound to S294 which inactivates the enzyme.
+Also, the N-terminal end of PBP3 is more flexible, however, the C-terminal part, which contains the enzyme’s active site, is very stable and does not change much.
+The binding of carbenicillin to the active site increases the enzyme's thermostability with conformational changes.
+The first carboxylate group in carbenicillin forms hydrogen bonding interactions with S485, T487, and N351.
+These hydrogen bonding interactions help stabilize the binding between carbenicillin and PBP 3.